vmansi/HW4/README.md

 # HW4
 Aim:

 We want to build a chatbot that can have conversation on day to day topics in Star Trek manner.
+This is continued as our final project at https://github.com/GJena/CIS-700-7_Chatbot-Project

 Dataset: We tried 2 approaches: